msai-amin/Ryzomatic/LIBRARY_TEST_CHECKLIST.md

 1. **Collections Management**: Cross-parent drag via DnD not yet supported (use “Move to…” action)
 2. **Tag Management**: Reordering and archival are not yet implemented
-3. **Bulk Operations**: Some toolbar actions still pending backend wiring
+3. **Bulk Operations**: Delete/favorite/archive/tag assignment wired with confirmations & toasts (duplicate detection still basic)
 4. **Virtual Scrolling**: Not yet implemented (loads all books at once)
 5. **Advanced Filters**: UI exists but some filters not connected yet